You must prove that you have a right to rent property in England if you’re:

 Your landlord must not discriminate against you, for example because of your nationality.

-If you can’t prove your right to rent
+If you cannot prove your right to rent

-You won’t be able to rent property if you can’t provide the acceptable documents.
+You will not be able to rent property if you cannot provide the acceptable documents.

 If the Home Office has your documents